openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 ### API Extensions

-The CRDs `machines.machine.openshift.io` and `machinesets.machine.openshift.io` will be modified to add a new lifecycle hook called `preCreate`.
-When defined, the `preCreate` lifecycle hook will block the rendering of a machine in it's backing infrastructure.
+The CRDs `machines.machine.openshift.io` and `machinesets.machine.openshift.io` will be modified to add a new lifecycle hook called `preProvision`.
+When defined, the `preProvision` lifecycle hook will block the rendering of a machine in it's backing infrastructure.

 ### Implementation Details/Notes/Constraints [optional]